Hackweek-ITCOocean/2023-Hackbook/setup/prerequisites.md

     - Create an Earthdata Login account (if you don't already have one) at <https://urs.earthdata.nasa.gov>
     - Remember your username and password; you will need to be logged in during the workshop!
 1. **Slack**
     - Join our Slack workspace (invite sent via email).
-In the `2023-projects` channel, suggest a project idea/use case, and mention if you are looking for teammates to join.
-Read through other entries and comment on those of interest to you.
-On the last day of week 1, we will hold a project pitchfest where you will present ideas to the group.

-## Getting help

-We will use Slack as a platform for discussions and questions, since the conversations are preserved beyond a single call and since it's easier to reply and have threaded conversations and post screenshots.
+In the `2023-general` channel, introduce yourself to the group.

 ### Slack

+We will use Slack as a platform for discussions and questions, since the conversations are preserved and everyone can see the answers and discussions.

 You will be invited to the Hackweek-ITCOocean Slack organization.
 New to Slack?
 See this [Quick Start Guide](https://zenodo.org/record/3763730#.YYkoL3mIZpQ).
 We have three private Slack channels for the course: